launchdarkly/ld-relay-helm/docs/getting-started.md

       secretKey: sdk-key
 ```

-You can use both plaintext variables and secrets together to control the Relay Proxy.
+You can use both plaintext variables and Secrets together to control the Relay Proxy.
 Here's an example:

 ```yaml
 # values.yaml